ethorneloe/entra-automation/README.md

 # Get all policies with excluded countries that start with `United`
 $CAConfig.Policies | Where-Object { $_.ExcludeLocations.Countries.Name -like "United*" }

-# View named locations with country names and ip ranges
+# View named locations with country names and IP ranges
 $CAConfig.NamedLocations | fl

 # Get all policies that include countries with a pattern, and display the policy name with matched countries